-One particularly noteworthy case is the ":comparator" argument, which allows the user to specify which [ACAP] comparator will be used to compare two strings, since different languages may impose different orderings on UTF-8 [UTF-8] characters.
+One particularly noteworthy case is the ":comparator" argument, which allows the user to specify which comparator [COLLATION] will be used to compare two strings, since different languages may impose different orderings on UTF-8 [UTF-8] strings.

 2.6.4.
 Types of Arguments